sumerman/clamorous/README.md

 the list of field's names, eg: `{match_fields,[idx, <<"foo">>, "bar"]}`.
 Subscription filter would behave as if fields, which not mentioned in this list, wasn't presented in a published message, but subscriber will receive the whole message.
+Empty `match_fields` spec list means that every field in every object will be indexed.

 Build
 -----